Is There a Difference Between Vanity and Subsidy Publishing?

 - A double standard.
 Dishonest vanity/subsidy publishers sometimes entice writers by saying that they can’t risk a regular contract for someone who hasn’t yet published anything, but would be willing to split the costs and profits of the book.
 Or they may tell you that they’ve used up their traditional publishing budget for the year, but would be glad to work on a “co-op” basis.
 Or they may promise to publish your second book without charge if the first book does well.

-In all these cases, the implication is that the publisher is primarily a commercial publisher, and is offering the fee-based contract as a special circumstance.
-But though there are a few fee-based publishers that have a non-vanity branch, most don’t, and imply its existence solely for the purpose of acquiring customers.
+In all these cases, the implication is that the publisher is primarily a “real” publisher, and is offering the fee-based contract as a special circumstance.
+But though some fee-based publishers do occasionally offer non-fee contracts, most are fee-charging only, and imply that they’re not solely for the purpose of acquiring customers.

 - Pressure.
 A disreputable vanity/subsidy publisher wants to hook you quick, before you change your mind.
 Beware, therefore, if a publisher tells you that its offer is “limited time only,” or that (unexplained) circumstances require you to “act immediately.”
 Like the permanent going-out-of-business sale, this is just another marketing ploy.